Husayn Muruwwa: Education in Najaf

 After Ali Muruwwa’s death, which left the family in financial ruin, Husayn's hopes of pursuing his religious studies in Najaf seemed non-existent.
 But eventually, in 1924, at the age of 16, following the intervention of Shaykh ‘Abd al-Husayn Sharraf al-Din, and the help of Muruwwa's cousin Ahmad, enough money was gathered from family members to send Muruwwa to study in Iraq.
 On his trip to Najaf, Muruwwa recalled his first visit to Beirut at the time.
-After that, he stayed in a hotel in Damascus near the Snjakdar Mosque, then he headed to Baghdad where he spent 2 weeks after which he finally arrived in Najaf.
-His education in Najaf was cut short when his professor Sheykh Ali Al Zein, whom he deeply admired, had to return to Lebanon due to illness.
+After that, he stayed in a hotel in Damascus near the Sanjakdar Mosque, then he headed to Baghdad where he spent 2 weeks after which he finally arrived in Najaf.
+His education in there was cut short when his professor sheykh Ali Al Zein, whom he deeply admired, had to return to Lebanon due to illness.
 After that, he headed to Badkoobeh School where he met up with 2 of his fellow students from Bint Jbeil and stayed with Sheykh Muhammad Al Kanji whom Muruwwa described as having changed the course of his entire life.
 One of these changes was a sudden realization that he was unwillingly thrown into a series of conflicts he wasn't prepared for; the other was his participation in a weekly book auction which led him to purchase a collection of works and poems (Arabic: ديوان) belonging to 19th-century Iraqi poet Ibrahim Al Tabtaba'ee.
 However, when he was seen reading the book by his colleagues and professors, Muruwwa was met with harsh criticism and resistance.
 Despite this, his interest in literature deepened, and the more it deepened, the more he was shamed for it.
 Also around this time, Muruwwa was acquainted with many ideas that conflicted with his teachings such as Marxism, atheism, and Darwinism introduced to him by authors such as Taha Husayn and Shibli al-Shumayyil.
-These ideas sowed the first seeds of doubt within his worldview which is when he started to wear white clothing in the summer instead of the required yellow clothing; additionally, a year after arriving in Najaf, on one of his short visits to Bint Jbeil, he met and expressed his love for his future wife, Fatima Bazzi.
+These ideas sowed the first seeds of doubt within his worldview which is when he started to wear white clothing in the summer instead of the required yellow clothing.
+He famously noted about this period that: "In Najaf, Marx entered my life."
+What is more, a year after arriving in Najaf, on one of his short visits to Bint Jbeil, he met and expressed his love for his future wife, Fatima Bazzi.
 On top of that, during this period he also expressed public support for the controversial al-Shabiba al-‘Amiliyya al-Najafiyya (the Najafi-‘Amili Youth), which even further alienated him from his peers.
 All of this combined with his rough mental state developed into another internal conflict, but rather than being based on his studies, this conflict challenged and shook his entire belief system to its core.
 He was chosen to take part in a campaign to diminish the influence of the Protestant church in Al-Amarah (Damascus) by running a library in the area.
 He took his new job as an opportunity to cope with his struggles.
 However, not long after, he was fired from this job for "spreading heresy and atheism across the student body".
 This devastated him, and shortly after his return to Baghdad, he planned to end his studies.
-He started teaching in several schools, first in Baghdad and Damascus, then back in Lebanon where he married his wife Fatima Bazzi in 1929, but after due consideration and persuasion from his peers in addition to receiving financial support from family in Argentina, he decided to commence his studies in 1934 and after 4 gruelling years, he completed his education in 1938, officially becoming a "mujtahid".
+He started teaching in several schools, first in Baghdad and Damascus, then back in Lebanon where he married his wife Fatima Bazzi in 1929, but after due consideration and persuasion from his peers in addition to receiving financial support from family in Argentina, he decided to commence his studies in 1934 and after 4 gruelling years, he completed his education in 1938, officially becoming a mujtahid.